Sense needs a strong Wi-Fi connection to overcome any potential interference as it monitors electricity usage.

 - your Wi-Fi router is working properly on other devices

 - there is a consistent internet connection

 Signal strength: If you are still unable to connect your Wi-Fi network, there could be an issue with your network’s signal strength.
 It can be too weak, but it can also be too strong.
 We recommend you position your Sense monitor at least five (5) feet from the Wi-Fi router but no farther than 20 feet away.
 You may need to either move the router or add a router extender to ensure that proximity.

 Note: You can check signal strength using a variety of mobile apps.
 Just search "Wi-Fi signal strength" in your app store or reach out to Sense Support for a recommendation.
 The Sense app reports up to -75dB as “good,” but from house to house there are many variables that impact this measurement.
 If your range is between -65dB and -75dB and signal strength seems to be an issue, move the router closer.

-- If you have multiple routers or access points, make sure the one that is closest to your Sense monitor has a different network name (SSID) from the others, so that your Sense monitor doesn't accidentally try to connect to one of the farther access points.
+Network connection: If you have multiple routers or access points, make sure the one that is closest to your Sense monitor has a different network name (SSID) from the others, so that your Sense monitor doesn't accidentally try to connect to one of the farther access points.
 If you search the list of available Wi-Fi networks but don’t see the one you want, select “Other Network” and enter its details.